-Event if you get the green light after six weeks, if you feel pain or experience heavy bleeding upon exercising, please stop.
-Focus on the c-section recovery processand exercise only when your body is ready for it.
+Even if you get the green light after six weeks, if you feel pain or experience heavy bleeding upon exercising, please stop.
+Focus on the c-section recovery process and exercise only when your body is ready for it.

 6. How about sex?

-“One would hope that the couple are in the right frame of mind to reconnect physically after six weeks”.
+“One would hope that the couple is in the right frame of mind to reconnect physically after six weeks”.

 On another note, please take the necessary precaution in whatever form of contraception that works for you.
 You should not be getting pregnant right after a c-section!